Refuge: Needing, Seeking, Creating Shelter

 As civil strife, economic insecurity, and environmental crises proliferate, artists from across the globe explore the search for refuge—how, why, and where people need, seek, and create shelter.
 The harsh and haunting realities of contemporary migrant life are vividly rendered in Richard Mosse’s images of refugee camps in Greece and Turkey, captured using heat mapping technology; in Serge Alain Nitegeka’s charcoal figures painted with tea, coffee, and charcoal on shipping crates; and in Mohau Modisakeng’s Passage, a video installation and series of photographs tracking the perilous journey of would-be refugees, alone in dark waters.
 Employing a wide range of techniques, these and other artists in the exhibition combine realism and fantasy, the mythical and the mundane, in images and objects that are both poignant and portentous.

-Like Nitegeka, Vietnamese artist Dinh Q. Lê left his home as young refugee; during the Vietnam War, his family fled to California.
+Like Nitegeka, Vietnamese artist Dinh Q. Lê left his home as a young refugee; during the Vietnam War, his family fled to California.
 Lê’s Go Cong Dong Beach photographs pay homage, he says, to those who nurture “a hope and belief that there is a place that is better.”
 Lê’s visions delineate both the real and the surreal, evoking his own memory of migration and the fantasy of flight shared by those hoping to reach, as he names it, The Imaginary Country.
 “To seek a better life by crossing the four seas,” the ancient Chinese saying that inspired Go Cong Dong Beach animates works throughout the exhibition in which the sea serves as a potent symbol for both desire and danger.
-In photographs by Anthony Goicolea, Ellen Kooi, Lê, and others, the sea offers escape, while Modisakeng, Jorge Méndez Blake, Alex Hernández, and Sandra Ramos illustrate or allude to shipwrecks, evoking the threat of disaster that so often attends the traveler’s crossing to safety.
-The simultaneous allure and risk of a water-borne passage is a recurrent theme in contemporary Cuban art: Kcho’s boat sculpture recalls the variety of marine-craft engineered and piloted by Cubans escaping to the Florida shore; the drawn and animated characters in Sandra Ramos’s fantastical works traverse the oceans and the cosmos; and Esterio Segura dreams of escape via a hybridized Chrysler limousine, transformed by wings into an airplane.
+In works by Anthony Goicolea, Ellen Kooi, Antonio Cazorla, Lê, and others, the sea offers escape, while Modisakeng, Jorge Méndez Blake, and Alex Hernández, illustrate or allude to shipwrecks, evoking the threat of disaster that so often attends the traveler’s crossing to safety.
+The simultaneous allure and risk of a water-borne passage is a recurrent theme in contemporary Cuban art: Kcho’s boat sculptures recall the variety of marine-craft engineered and piloted by Cubans escaping to the Florida shore while Esterio Segura dreams of escape via a hybridized Chrysler limousine, transformed by wings into an airplane.

 In Yoan Capote’s Isla (Crudo) [Island (Raw)], the sea surrounding the island nation is depicted by hundreds of dark, sharp fish hooks.
 Inspired by 19th-century visions of the sublime painted by Caspar David Friedrich, as well works by J.M.W.
 Turner and Arnold Böcklin, Capote’s Isla series is intended to evoke both beauty and terror.
 For Capote, the fishhooks embody the simultaneous allure and risk of leaving Cuba by boat: “I consider that the sea itself is a permanent mental reference for people who live on an island, and its horizon is a constant image that could evoke hope, fantasy, isolation, and frustration.”
 The artist says that the fishhooks can also be understood “as an iron curtain, as a political border, as a trap, as a metal fence, as a wall, as hope, as an exit.”
 Having witnessed the multitude of lives lost by those who pursued escape from Cuba, Capote offers a reflection on Isla that is globally pertinent: “each fishhook could be counted as one of those people,” he explains.
 “I wanted this series of work to embody that risk and frustration, the frustration of accepting that geography and politics decide the limits of individual liberty.”